KTH-SSAS/mal-docs/README.md

   </a>

 - - - -
-This is a project run by the [Software Systems Architecture and Security reseach group](https://www.kth.se/nse/research/software-systems-architecture-and-security/) within the [Division of Network and Systems Engineering](https://kth.se/nse) at the Department of Computer Science at the School of [Electrical Engineering and
+This is a project run by the [Software Systems Architecture and Security research group](https://www.kth.se/nse/research/software-systems-architecture-and-security/) within the [Division of Network and Systems Engineering](https://kth.se/nse) at the Department of Computer Science at the School of [Electrical Engineering and